jcervas/teaching/2025-2026/class-cmu-2026-84-352/readme.md

 *Alternative Technical Comparison*: Instead of the plan comparison, you will use computer simulation to generate and assess alternative districting plans for the specified region, focusing on the fairness and legality of the enacted plan.
 Use either GerryChain (Python) or rdist (R) for this analysis.
 Compare each simulated plan to the region’s 2023 legislative plan.
 This involves critically analyzing redistricting plans, emphasizing computer simulation over creating new plans from scratch.

-**Expert Witness Report**: There are three options for this final assignment: 1) working alone 2) working with a team, both without doing technical work 3) working as a team to create a technical supplement
+**Expert Witness Report**: There are two options for this final assignment: 1) working alone 2) working with a team.

-Non-Technical Report [solo] (1500-3000 words): Expanding on your previous assignments and classwork, you will draft a report analyzing a legislative plan for the specified region.
+*Non-Technical Report* [solo] (1500-3000 words): Expanding on your previous assignments and classwork, you will draft a report analyzing a legislative plan for the specified region.
 Imagine being hired to evaluate this plan in comparison to your own (referred to as “YOUR-LAST-NAME illustrative plan”).
 In your report, argue why the enacted plan could be considered unlawful.
 Reference reports by yourself or others as expert witnesses (available on your website).
 The report should range from 3 to 6 single-spaced pages (excluding tables and maps) and include links to each plan’s DRA page for accessibility.
 Start by summarizing the legal requirements for a redistricting plan in the region, incorporating relevant state and federal laws.

-Non-Technical Report [team] (2500-5000 words): Collaboration with up to three others is allowed.
+*Non-Technical Report* [team] (2500-5000 words): Collaboration with up to three others is allowed.
 If working in a team, evaluate each member’s map, choosing one as the primary illustrative map and others for comparison.
+You'll also want to compare maps from other students.
 For team reports, extend the page limit to a maximum of 10 pages (minimum of 5 pages for team efforts).
+Given that this is prepared in tandem with others, the expectation is for a better developed report with more substance.

+**Exams**: Exams will be held twice during the semester.
+It will test you primarily on the course readings, but may include questions stemming from lecture or class discussion.
+Many of the questions will be drawn from the *online discussion board*, where you will be providing questions.

 ---